 - Total number of homes on JBLM: 5,159

-- Total number of homes vacant for renovation: 211
+- Total number of homes vacant for renovation/other: 142

-JBLM's RCI partner is Lewis-McChord Communities, Lincoln Military Housing.
-LMC is committed to the NDAA rights.
+JBLM's RCI partner is Lewis-McChord Communities, Liberty Military Housing.
+LMH is committed to the NDAA rights.
 Prospective residents should review the attached Plain Language Briefing and Tenant Responsibilities before signing for a home.

-- UNIVERSAL LEASE & DISPUTE RESOLUTION PROCESS FOR PRIVAITZED HOUSING
+- UNIVERSAL LEASE & DISPUTE RESOLUTION PROCESS FOR PRIVATIZED HOUSING

 JBLM has taken great strides toward providing service members and their families with the quality housing they deserve.
 JBLM Family Housing participates in the Residential Communities Initiative program conducted by the Department of Army.
 The Army has chosen a management and development partner from the private sector to manage the family housing communities, to build new housing, renovate existing housing and demolish and rebuild existing housing in other areas.